Seanski29/Second-Hand-Laptop-Marketplace-with-Bidding-System/README.md

-## Suggestions for others if meddling with this code
+## Suggestions
-Improve User Experience:
+      Here is what we can say to future programmers who would like to use this Improve User Experience:
   Future improvements can include adding a feedback system for buyers and sellers, making the bidding process more interactive, and introducing real-time chat features for better communication between buyers and sellers.